plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 I joined Uku on March 16th, 2020, to focus on marketing and communication.

 I remember looking at the stats on our Plausible dashboard; we had 49 visitors in total, and 0 from Google search the day before I joined.
-I'm a big fan of setting small but realistic goals so my first tiny goal was to consistently get ten organic visitors from Google search per day.
+I'm a big fan of setting small but realistic goals, so my first tiny goal was to consistently get ten organic visitors from Google search per day.

 We may be going against Google Analytics, but Google search is still what most people use to search the web, so we needed to start having a presence in the relevant search result pages for Plausible to grow organically.
 That was my priority.

-In order to achieve this, our first few weeks were spent on:
+To achieve this, our first few weeks were spent on:

 * Product relaunch (one example being that the early version of Plausible used cookies)
 * New brand positioning (simple, lightweight, open source and privacy-first Google Analytics alternative)
-* Streamlining the communication to send a consistent message everywhere (as an example, previously, we used the name Plausible Insights some places and Plausible Analytics other places)
+* Streamlining the communication to send a consistent message everywhere (as an example, previously, we used the name Plausible Insights in some places and Plausible Analytics in other places)
 * Improving the site structure (we used to have two different sections for content, one titled "journal" and the other "blog", so we redirected the journal to the blog)
 * Adding a lot of new product-related content (each main focus of our positioning got one article, we published a comparison with Google Analytics and much more)

-There's a more detailed overview of this period and the actions I took in [this post](https://plausible.io/blog/blog-post-changed-my-startup).
+There's a more detailed overview of this period and my actions in [this post](https://plausible.io/blog/blog-post-changed-my-startup).

 ### April: Picking up a fight and going viral ($607 MRR)

 On April 8th, I published my first Plausible blog post.
 Our new positioning was based on how different we are compared to Google Analytics, so we decided to pick a fight.

 The post went to the top of Hacker News, and it helped us spread the word about Plausible to more people than ever before.
-I submitted the post myself, didn't do any tricks to game the system and we immediately got lucky that so many people found it interesting.
+I submitted the post myself, didn't do any tricks to game the system, and we immediately got lucky that so many people found it interesting.

 More than 25,000 people visited our site on the day we published the post.
 We broke all our records in April: the most traffic, trials and the biggest MRR increase.